Job Matching…a Disruptive Approach to Tackling the IT Talent Shortage

 For this, The Cisco Networking Academy Program turned to Channel Mechanics to solve their problem.
 Because their SaaS platform was easily adaptable to tackle student and employer job matching requirements, it was the perfect match.

 The resulting collaboration is Cisco’s Networking Academy Talent Bridge.
 This job matching engine is now matching employers and candidates worldwide in a dozen languages on a daily basis.
 Employers are happy because they are finding precisely qualified talent exactly where they need them.
-And Cisco can view in real-time not only the number of hires made using the engine, but also where they went to work.
+And Cisco can view not only the number of hires made using the engine, but where they now work.
+And all in real-time.

-The job matching engine is easy to use for all concerned—and one of the benefits is that recruiters are saved hours of wasted time sifting through applicants that aren’t closely matched with opportunities.
+The job matching engine is easy to use for all concerned.
+One of the many benefits is that recruiters are saving hours of wasted time sifting through applicants that aren’t closely matched with opportunities.
 This means that qualified candidates can be hired quickly and that the business in turn becomes that much more efficient.

 “the matching engine has enabled employers to scale, connecting to Networking Academy students in 180 countries and providing them with a pathway to careers that match their qualifications, interests and geographical preferences.”